Joyous Life: Creation

 At the focal point of Tenrikyo's ontological understanding is the positing of original causality, or causality of origin (moto no innen もとのいんねん), which is that God the Parent created human beings to see them live the Joyous Life (the salvific state) and to share in that joy.
 Tenrikyo teaches that the Joyous Life will eventually encompass all humanity, and that gradual progress towards the Joyous Life is even now being made with the guidance of divine providence.
 Thus the concept of original causality has a teleological element, being the gradual unfolding of that which was ordained at the beginning of time.

 Salvation

 The Joyous Life is understood as the salvific state which individuals can work toward through prayer (i.e. Service, Sazuke) and practice in everyday life (i.e. tannō, hinokishin).

 In Tenrikyo terminology, salvation is known as tasuke (たすけ or 助け).

 Tannō

 Tannō (たんのう or 堪能), or "joyous acceptance," is the spiritual practice of the Joyous Life.
 It is the state of mind which accepts all occurrences in one's daily life positively and as the intention of God, including hardships.

 Hinokishin

 Hinokishin (ひのきしん or 日の寄進), or "daily contribution," is the physical practice of the Joyous Life.
 It is an expression of joy and gratitude that materializes in the world through service for one's community or surroundings.
+Volunteer service is typically referred to as hinokishin.